dliaomcp/fbstab-matlab/README.md

 # fbstab-matlab
 A MATLAB implementation of the Proximally Stabilized Fischer-Burmeister (FBstab) quadratic programming solver.
+A C++ implementation is under development and is available here: https://github.com/dliaomcp/fbstab.

 ## Instructions
 Navigate to the root folder then run setpath.m.
 The directory is arranged assuming that everything is run from the root.